Shin'etsu Main Line: Takasaki–Yokokawa

+All stations are in Gunma Prefecture.

 Yokokawa–Shinonoi

 The section between Yokokawa and Karuizawa was closed and the section between Karuizawa and Shinonoi was transferred to the ownership of the third-sector railway operator Shinano Railway from 1 October 1997 with the opening of the Hokuriku Shinkansen (Nagano Shinkansen) between Takasaki and Nagano.

 Shinonoi–Nagano

+All stations are in Nagano, Nagano Prefecture.

 Nagano–Naoetsu

 The section between Nagano and Naoetsu was transferred to the ownership of the third-sector railway operators Shinano Railway and Echigo Tokimeki Railway from 14 March 2015 with the opening of the Hokuriku Shinkansen extension north of Nagano.

 Naoetsu–Niigata

+All stations are in Niigata Prefecture.